Press Alt + R to read the document text or Alt + P to download or print.

 the Town

-Mr. Goldsmith went over his memo outlining accomplishments in 2018.
+Mr. Goldsmith went over his memo outlining accomplishments and grant status' in 2018.

 Mr. Helmholdt reviewed the Trail concept